 Culture Europe Featured

-Ticino & Lago Maggiore: 5 amazing sights to enjoy in Italian Switzerland
+Ticino & Lago Maggiore: The Ultimate Guide to Italian Switzerland

 Wat te doen in Ticino - Ascona

-Ticino is considered the gateway to the South by the Swiss, and they didn’t make it up – Milan is just an hour’s drive from Lugano.
-The South however, already begins in Switzerland itself.
-On the shores of Lago Maggiore, you can sunbathe on white sandy beaches, shop in designer boutiques or drink espresso on a colourful piazza.
+Ticino is considered the gateway to the South by the Swiss, and they aren’t just saying this – Milan is only an hour’s drive from Lugano.
+The southern atmosphere however, is noticable well before you reach the border.
+You can sunbathe on white sandy beaches, shop in designer boutiques or drink espresso on a colourful piazza.
 If you fancy a decent pasta, you don’t have to cross the border for one either – they make them just as tasty here.
+On top of that, the region has a mild climate and enjoys more sunshine than most of the country, making it an ideal destination from spring through autumn.

 Yet the mountains are never far away.
 Just a few kilometres from the Mediterranean towns lie valleys full of deep gorges, roaring waterfalls and centuries-old stone villages.
-If you book a trip in winter, you can go skiing on the slopes in the morning to then enjoy a glass of rosé on a sunny terrace by the water.
-It’s the combination of everything you expect from a Swiss mountain holiday with a sniff of Italian charm that makes Ticino a unique destination.
-We jumped on the TGV in Brussels and decided to take a closer look.
-The following five attractions stood out the most to us.
+If you book a trip in winter, you can go skiing on the slopes in the morning to then enjoy a glass of rosé on a sunny terrace by the water later.
+It’s the combination of Swiss comfort and efficiency with the relaxed lifestyle and charm of northern Italy that makes Ticino such a unique destination.

 Wat te doen in Ticino - Ascona